It’s really never too early – or too late – to do retirement planning.

 Don’t overlook ways of supporting Bryn Mawr that result in retirement cash flow.
 Especially if you are precluded from making additional contributions to an IRA or a qualified retirement plan, a charitable life-income plan can supplement existing arrangements.
 Here are some of your choices:

-- A contribution to Bryn Mawr College’s pooled income fund produces a current tax deduction.
-As with a mutual fund, your gift is invested with gifts made by others, and you receive your share of the fund’s earnings.
+- A contribution to Bryn Mawr College’s pooled income fund produces a current income tax charitable deduction, providing tax savings if you itemize.
+As with a mutual fund, your gift is invested with gifts made by others, and you receive your share of the fund’s earnings for life.
+The payments are taxable as ordinary income.

-- If you are age 70-1/2 or older, you can make an IRA charitable rollover to Bryn Mawr directly from your traditional IRA.
+- If you are age 70-1/2 or older, you can make an IRA charitable rollover to Bryn Mawr directly from your traditional or Roth IRA.
 Such a distribution will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to Bryn Mawr.
-The IRA charitable rollover legislation was made permanent in December, 2015 so you can take advantage of this tax advantaged way of giving every year.
 Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to Bryn Mawr can sometimes make sense for anyone over age 59-1/2, although careful planning is required.

-- As retirement planning vehicles such as defined contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you'll want to devote attention to your beneficiary designatioins.
-Previously untaxed amounts left to family members and other individuals will be taxed when received by them, but not when received by Bryn Mawr College, which is a tax-exempt entity.
+- As retirement planning vehicles such as defined contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you'll want to devote attention to your beneficiary designations.
+Previously untaxed amounts left to family members and other individuals will be taxed when received by them but are not subject to tax when received by Bryn Mawr.
 Likewise, tax savings can be combined with providing for heirs when certain retirement plan assets are used for a gift annuity or a charitable remainder trust at the end of your life.

 Now that we’ve given you plenty to think about, please let us know if we can be of any assistance to you and your advisors!